Landlord Tenant Lawyer in Denver, CO Helping You Avoid Costly Legal Disputes

 Owning a property or multiple properties can be a great investment, though it doesn’t come without risks.
 Tenants might break a landlord-tenant agreement for a variety of reasons and cause a landlord to file a lawsuit to recover any damages or lost revenue.

-These are some typical examples of why a landlord might have cause to sue a tenant:
+These are some typical examples of why a landlord might have reasonable cause to sue a tenant:

 - Breaking a lease and moving out early